Observation of magnetic field generation via the Weibel instability in interpenetrating plasma flows: Supplementary Information

 The PIC simulations presented here were done with the fully electromagnetic, fully relativistic, and massively parallel code OSIRIS \cite{Fonseca:2002, Fonseca:2008}.
-The code solves MaxwellÕs equations directly, resolving all the relevant physics at the electron and ion skin depth scales.
+The code solves Maxwell's equations directly, resolving all the relevant physics at the electron and ion skin depth scales.
 The relativistic Lorentz force is used to calculate the motion of the plasma particles, and relativistic expressions are used to derive the charge and current densities from the positions and momenta of the particles.
-Plasma electromagnetic and electrostatic instabilities are included in the simulations by default, as our simulations use a fully kinetic model for the plasma particles.
-The simulation used to study the interaction between counter-streaming plasma flows has a box size of 1.3 cm ($\sim$90 $c / \omega_{pi}$) in each direction and run for 3 ns ($\sim$70 $ \omega_{pi}^{-1}$).
-Each plasma flow is composed by an electron and ion species (assumed to be fully ionized).
-The numerical parameters were as follows.
-The 2D simulations used 8 cells per electron skin depth, 45 cells per ion skin depth, and 64 particles per cell per species, for a total of 2 billion particles.
-The 3D simulations used at least 2 cells per electron skin depth, 12 cells per ion skin depth, and 8 particles per cell per species, for a total of 20 billion particles.
-Due to the outstanding computational requirements, the 3D simulation ran in 65,536 cores for 6 hours in the supercomputer Mira (ANL).
+Plasma electromagnetic and electrostatic instabilities arise in the simulations from first principles, as the simulations use a fully kinetic model for the plasma particles.

+The simulation used to study the interaction between counter-streaming plasma flows has a box size of 1.3 cm (90 c/$\omega_{pi}$) in each direction and ran for a total of 6 ns ($\approx1.7\times10^4 \omega_{pi}^{-1}$).
+Each plasma flow is composed by an electron and ion species (assumed to be fully ionized and modeled with $m_i/(Z\times m_e)$ = 128).
+The numerical parameters were as follows: the 3D simulations used at least 2 cells per electron skin depth, 22 cells per ion skin depth, and 2 particles per cell per species, for a total of 70 billion particles.
+Due to the outstanding computational requirements, the 3D simulation ran in 131,072 cores in the supercomputer Mira (ANL).
 All simulations used cubic particle shapes, and current and field smoothing with compensation for improved numerical properties.
-2D simulations with different resolution (cell size = 0.125 -- 0.5 $c/ \omega_{pe}$), number of particles per cell (64 -- 256), were tested showing overall result convergence and being consistent with the 3D results.
-2D simulations for different ion to electron mass ratio ($m_i/(Z m_e$) = 32 -- 2048), and flow velocity (v = 0.0033$c$ -- 0.1$c$) were also performed showing that the field structure associated with the Weibel instability can be reasonably scaled to different systems.
-2D and 3D PIC simulations of the Weibel instability have also been performed with the PIC code TRISTAN-MP \cite{Buneman:1993} showing overall qualitative and quantitative agreement with the results presented.
+Additional 2D simulations (not shown here) were done with higher resolution, greater number of particles per cell, and realistic ion to electron mass ratio ($m_i/(Z \times m_e$) = 2048), confirming overall result convergence consistent with the 3D results and showing that the ion Weibel instability can be reasonably scaled between systems with different mass ratios and (non-relativistic) flow velocities \cite{Ryutov:2012}.
+Additional detailed analysis of the simulations performed will be presented in a separate publication.